sgerogia/sgerogia.github.io/_posts/2023-03-06-Starting-Up-Leader.md

 ![System design](../assets/images/starting-up-leader/campaign-creators-IKHvOlZFCOg-unsplash.jpg "System design")
 > Photo by Campaign Creators on Unsplash

-The breakdown of the problem space is the first step towards top-down [componentization][8]; thinking about our system in building blocks which [do one thing well][9].
-After a couple of iterations over the mindmap, the branches and sub-branches of the mindmap start emerging as our future systems and components.

 With the jobs-to-be-done defined we can have a 2nd-order set of questions.
 The ones below are specific to our imaginary system.
 * Can we use SaaS like Airtable or a CMS for dynamic content, rather than build it ourselves?
 * Can we use a PaaS like Heroku or do we need heavier cloud resources?
-* What would the infrastructure footprint look like on Day 1?
+* What would the infrastructure footprint look like in the early days?
   etc

+The breakdown of the problem space is the first step towards top-down [componentization][8]; thinking about our system in building blocks which [do one thing well][9].
+After a couple of iterations over the mindmap, the branches and sub-branches of the mindmap start emerging as our future systems and components.

-This process will eventually lead us to a logical system design like the following.
+This process will eventually lead us to a logical system design, which could look like the following.

 ![System design](../assets/images/starting-up-leader/Imaginary-System.png "System design")
 > System design for our platform

 A logical design like this has a number of useful features:
 * Shows the overall footprint of the system.
-* Shows what will be built vs used.
+* Shows what will be built vs bought/rented.
-* Abstract enough to be understood by both technical and non-technical stakeholders.
+* It is abstract enough to be understood by both technical and non-technical stakeholders.

 Of course this is not the only way to represent things at a high level.
 The [C4 model][10] is another excellent way to represent a system at increasing levels of detail.
 I have covered this in detail in a [previous post][11].

 One thing to consider is the audience for this design.
-Especially in an early-stage company, everyone does everything and so everyone needs to be able to understand everything.
+Especially in an early-stage company, everyone does everything.
+So everyone needs to be able to understand everything.
-More so fund-raising is almost always a full-time job, with 10s of investors doing all kinds of dilligence.
+In addition, fund-raising can become a full-time job, with potential investors asking all kinds of questions.
 The system should be understandable by everyone, not just the technical team.

 With the system design in place, it is time to consider...